-SAN MIGUEL RIVER RANGER REPORT 2008
+SAN MIGUEL RIVER RANGER REPORT 2010

-The sixteenth season of the River Ranger Program once again focused on watershed resource and recreation monitoring, and environmental education.
-The river ranger works to monitor and mitigate impacts on variously owned and managed lands of the watershed.
-Funding was provided this season by USFS, BLM, San Miguel County, Town of Telluride, Town of Mountain Village, The Nature Conservancy, Town of Ophir, Telluride Foundation, Southwestern Water Conservation District and private donations.
+The eighteenth season of the River Ranger Program once again focused on watershed resource and recreation monitoring, and environmental education.
+The river ranger works to monitor and mitigate impacts on variously owned and managed lands in the watershed.
+2010 funding was provided by USFS, BLM, EPA, San Miguel County, Towns of Telluride, Mountain Village, and Ophir, The Nature Conservancy, Telluride Foundation, Southwestern Water Conservation District and private donations.